spiral-software/fftx/examples/fortran/README.md

 export FFTX_HOME=~/fftx_develop
 ```

-This package has been tested on CPUs in serial on Linus,
+This package has been tested on CPUs in serial on Linux,
 as well as on GPUs on two different supercomputers:
 CUDA on Perlmutter at NERSC, and HIP on Frontier at OLCF.
 If building on one of these supercomputers, you will need to